Part of a philosophy, part of a concept. Change gears in 2021 with us!

 It can now be thought of as a tiny agile tool, a

-basic, but fast Trello client with some extras (edit & prioritize your cards and todos rapidly), or
+basic, but fast Trello client with some extras (search, edit/"imagify" & prioritize your cards and todos rapidly), or

-a note taking PC app with a Trello backend (Joplin, MicroPad, Simplenote are perhaps somewhat similar tools)
+a note/snapshot taking PC app with a Trello backend (Joplin, MicroPad, Simplenote are perhaps somewhat similar tools)

-Perhaps this nippy beta app can already help - whether when zoning in, or looking out (e.g. when planning a sprint) - more info at https://f-p.app, feel free to try (the video is roughly from October, with a bit of luck something better gets created relatively soon...)
+Perhaps this nippy app can already help - whether when zoning in, or looking out (e.g. when planning a sprint) - more info at https://f-p.app, feel free to try (the video from last year... things improved :) )

 And when it just isn't enough ... you're welcome to go for Trello's rich functionality powerhouse, including their mobile app!